What is Natto?

 Doctor’s Best adapted raw materials from different places around the world, and ingredients are designed for intense quality testing and full verification regardless of the source and geography of origin.

-Limitations are in pregnant or lactating women, who have soy allergies, or are suffering from blood coagulation disorders.
+Limitations are in pregnant or lactating women with soy allergies or blood coagulation disorders.

-If you are currently taking an anticoagulant drug or blood-thinning medication, consult your physician first before taking the product.
+If you are taking an anticoagulant or blood-thinning medication, consult your physician before taking the product.

 Definition of Terms: